Fredrik Ekblom: CART

-He made 13 Indy Lights starts in 1992 and 1993.
+Ekblom made 13 Indy Lights starts in 1992 and 1993.
 He then made three starts in CART for three different teams and was entered in the 1994 and 1995 Indianapolis 500 races, but after passing rookie orientation in 1994, he never appeared for practice either year.

 24 Hours of Le Mans

-In 1997 and 1998 he drove in the 24 Hours of Le Mans for Courage Compétition and in 1999 for Nissan Motorsports.
+In 1997 and 1998, Ekblom drove in the 24 Hours of Le Mans for Courage Compétition and in 1999 for Nissan Motorsports.

 Swedish Touring Car Championship

-He began racing in the Swedish Touring Car Championship where he was the series champion in 1998 in a WestCoast Racing prepared BMW 320i.
-After two seasons away from the championship he went on to be champion twice more, winning his second title on his return to the series in 2003 with a Kristoffersson Motorsport–run Audi A4.
+Ekblom began racing in the Swedish Touring Car Championship where he was the series champion in 1998 in a WestCoast Racing prepared BMW 320i.
+Un the 2000 Swedish Touring Car Championship, he led the points standings heading into the season finale, but a mechanical failure in the last race meant he finished runner-up for the season.

+After two seasons away from the championship, he went on to be champion twice more, winning his second title on his return to the series in 2003 with a Kristoffersson Motorsport–run Audi A4.
 He continued to drive in the series for Audi until 2006 before returning to WestCoast Racing in 2007 where he became champion for the third time.
 He stayed with the team for the following season where he finished runner–up to Richard Göransson.
-In 2009 Swedish Touring Car Championship season he moved to the E.ON Biogas Racing Team, driving a Volkswagen Scirocco which ran on bio–gas.
+For the 2009 season, he moved to the E.ON Biogas Racing Team, driving a Volkswagen Scirocco which ran on bio–gas.

 Ekblom driving for Volvo Polestar Racing at the Anderstorp round of the 2012 TTA – Racing Elite League season.

 European Touring Car Championship

 During his time away from the Swedish Touring Car Championship, Ekblom competed in the American Le Mans Series and then the European Touring Car Championship in 2002.
-He drove a BMW 320i for BMW Team Belgium He finished 6th in the championship with a trio of third–place finishes as his best results.
+He drove a BMW 320i for BMW Team Belgium He finished sixth in the championship with a trio of third–place finishes as his best results.

 World Touring Car Championship

-He competed in some rounds of the 2007 World Touring Car Championship season for BMW Team UK to help Andy Priaulx with his title campaign.
+Ekblom competed in some rounds of the 2007 World Touring Car Championship season for BMW Team UK to help Andy Priaulx with his title campaign.
 He made his first appearance at the Race of Sweden before returning for the final two rounds of the season, he scored a single point at the final race in Macau.

 Ekblom drove a Volvo S60 in seven rounds of the 2016 World Touring Car Championship for Polestar Cyan Racing, with a best result of fourth at Hungary race 1.

 TTA / STCC

 Ekblom signed a three-year deal with Volvo Polestar Racing to compete in the TTA – Racing Elite League starting in 2012.
 Ekblom secured third on grid at the final round in Gothenburg to claim the drivers' championship title.
 He finished fifth in the 2013 STCC – Racing Elite League.
 Despite missing two races, he came third in the 2014.
-The driver was runner-up in 2015, also with a Polestar Volvo S60.
+He was runner-up in 2015, also with a Polestar Volvo S60.

 After skipping the 2016 season, Ekblom joined Kristoffersson Motorsport to compete at the 2017 TCR Scandinavia Touring Car Championship with a dealer-supported Volkswagen Golf GTI.